Anna Abrikosova: Samizdat writings

+As was often the case with those whom they arrested before the Khrushchev thaw, the Soviet secret police chose to charge the Abrikosov sisters with being a terrorist organization with the covert backing of the Vatican and western foreign intelligence services and who were plotting the assassination of Joseph Stalin as a decapitation strike, followed by violent regime change.
+In reality, the influence of Monsignor Benson's dystopian novel may be seen in the following statement from an 11 February 1923 letter by Mother Catherine Abrikosova, "Holy Communion and the rosary - these are the two means of victory - nothing else is needed.
+An ardent spiritual life, a pure faith, and an iron will - i.e., a love that demands nothing, but yields everything."

+Also according to Anatolia Nowicka, "Our Mother Superior translated mainly the works of Dominican authors, such as the Regulations of the Third Order of St. Dominic, The Life of St. Catherine of Siena, the 'Litany to St Dominic and to other Dominican Saints.
+Her own spiritual works were mainly Meditations for the sisters, to be used during retreats.
+I have read them, and they exerted an indelible impression on me.
+I was astonished at how a woman who did not have any special theological training could write so simply, clearly, and inspiringly about the most delicate and profound manifestations of spiritual life.
+Mother Anna Ivanovna was also able to understand the needs and psychological difficulties of contemporary men and women.
+Among her Meditations, I remember The Last Words of Christ on the Cross, The Mass of St. Dominic, The Patronage of the Mother of God, [and] Go and Teach."

 According to Father Georgii Friedman, "The only composition of Mother Catherine that survived intact is The Seven Words of Christ on the Cross.
 It was not an exact copy that was preserved, but what we have gives us an idea of the very lofty spirituality of the author.
 I would even be so bold as to say that the level of this work is no less than the writings of Saint Theresa of Avila.
 Especially in The Third Word one can see the personal, burning pain of voluntary suffering borne by Mother Catherine - the renunciation, and then even the separation from, her ardently loved spouse.
-This work became, as it were, the spiritual-sacrificial program for the Sisters' life in her community."
+This work became, as it were, the spiritual-sacrificial program for the sisters' life in her community."